ShunsukeOnoo/alex/README.md

 ![Figure](fig/model_overview.png)

+For the model architecture, for the moment I follow the common practice in multimodal LLM, composed of video encoder + Transformer language model.
+But in the future it will be an interesting theme to reconsider what is the best architecture for multimodal models.

-I hope the model learns the association of the transcripts and actions (Baker et al., 2022).
+I hope the model learns the association of the transcripts and actions, which is a idea described in Baker et al. (2022).
  For example, the streamer will say "Let's get some wood", before actually going to cut some wood.
  And in inference time, I hope the model will generate actions based on the text instructions.